petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 ```
 #### 4.7 Blacklist amdgpu Driver

-Before installing the latest AMD Linux driver, it's important to **blacklist** the default AMDGPU driver.
+Before installing the latest AMD Linux driver, it's important to **blacklist** the default amdgpu driver.
 The default driver, present in Linux distributions like Ubuntu or RHEL, is not certified for use with the **AMD Radeon™ PRO V710 GPU** on an **NVv5-V710 GPU Linux instance**.
 The driver optimized for Azure NVv5-V710 GPU workloads should be used instead.

 ##### Check if the Driver is Already Blacklisted

-To check if the AMDGPU driver is already blacklisted, run the following command:
+To check if the amdgpu driver is already blacklisted, run the following command:

 ```bash
 grep amdgpu /etc/modprobe.d/* -rn